icey830/restapiexpress/README.md

 =
 - define a template for every HTTP-Method you need.
 - write an extension for every single controller create by grunt if needed to take over the control.

+Work in PROGRESS
+=
+- done: the frameworks takes control over routing
+- the framework handles permissions
+- the framework handles sessions
+- the framework handles API-TOKENS
+- the framework serves HYPERMEDIA RESTFul JSON Files
+- the framework creates data base controllers based on predefined templates for every request you have defined in the documentation with grunt.
+- the framework serves an admin interface to write the documentation